Portable Generator Comparison Charts & Generator Buying Guide

 Yes, You Need a Transfer Switch

 It changes the load from one source of electricity to the other.
 In the case of portable generators, it changes the mains electricity supply directly to the generator and vice versa.
-Thus a transfer switch prevents having two power sources feeding into the circuit at the same time.
-Cause that is extremely dangerous and can even be deadly.
-In the United States, a transfer switch is a legal requirement for portable generators hooked up to a home or other building type.

 But DO NOT attempt to install a transfer switch yourself.
 Installation of a transfer switch may require local permits but always requires a professional electrician.
 The transfer switch model will depend mainly on the size of your generator.